Wolverine971/9takes/src/blog/enneagram/enneagram-type-5.md

 <h2 id="relationships">👫 An Enneagram 5 in relationships</h2>

-In relationships, individuals with a Type 5 personality may struggle with emotional intimacy and vulnerability.
+In relationships, a Type 5 personality may struggle with emotional intimacy and vulnerability.
 They may also tend to withdraw or become emotionally distant.
+Their partners often complain about the 5 not emotionally engaging.

-However, with patience, understanding, and communication, individuals with a Type 5 personality can learn to develop deeper and more meaningful relationships.
+However, with patience, understanding, and communication, Type 5s can learn to develop deeper relationships.

+**Relationship Tip**- Don't surprise a type 5 with a big emotional situation.
+Prep them.
+Tell them that you want to talk about something emotional and want them to engage.
+This will give the type 5 time to gather his thoughts and be ready to connect emotionally during the conversation.
+Type 5s are emotional, its just that they think first and feel later.
+Also keep in mind that they are not always public with their emotions.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>